jhou2/docs.review.ninja/github-scope/index.md

   4. Create/Delete webhooks
   5. "Reading" and displaying for code review

-The app is in active development, and some of the API scope permission requests may be removed in the near future.
+The app is in active development, and some of the following API scope permission requests may be removed in the near future.
 ReviewNinja requests the following permissions:

  * user:email